tootles564/ubongo3D/README.md

-# Ubongo 3D family solver
+# Ubongo 3D family solver & puzzle creator

 This script solves a given **puzzle** with a set of **pieces**.